-Medical professionals and institutions may be hesitant to contact a Virginia medical debt collection agency.
+Medical professionals and institutions may hesitate to contact a Virginia medical debt collection agency.
 But considering that there are 719,000 uninsured Virginians under the age of 65, it is likely that your medical bills are piling up.

 A debt collection agency’s job is to help relieve doctors of unpaid balances so that they can continue to have working capital.
 This helps both patients and doctors by giving them the freedom to hire more staff and invest in more medical supplies.
 Without the option to sell medical debt, more patients would be turned away due to insufficient supplies.

-Combined with the national effort to relieve patients of medical debt, along with the Fair Debt Collection Practices Act, there are now multiple ways to handle unpaid doctor visits.
+Combined with the national effort to relieve patients of medical debt and the Fair Debt Collection Practices Act, there are now multiple ways to handle unpaid doctor visits.
 Consulting a Virginia medical collection agency is typically a viable solution for struggling practitioners.

-Read on to learn about the current Virginia medical debt climate to help you determine if a collection agency is the right move for you.
+Read on to learn about the current Virginia medical debt climate to help you determine if a collection agency is a right move for you.

 Virginia Debt Statistics